Hormone Panel for Men on TRT- Upstream & Downstream

 Fasting is not required.
 Pregnenolone supplementation should be taken approximately 2 hours before the blood draw.
 More on the role of pregenolone in men.

-This panel includes total testosterone measured by the most accurate method for women (liquid chromatography/mass spectrometry), free testosterone percent by equilibrium ultrafiltration, and free testosterone calculated from percent free T. Food may temporily low testosterone blood levels in men not on TRT.
+Total testosterone is measured using liquid chromatography/mass spectrometry, which is the most accurate method for women.
+Free testosterone percent is measured by equilibrium ultrafiltration, and free testosterone is calculated from percent free T. Food may temporarily lower testosterone blood levels in men not on TRT.

 Excess DHT has been associated with hair loss, prostate volume increase, and acne in men with a genetic predisposition to those issues.
 Blocking or decreasing DHT to low levels may cause sexual dysfunction.
 Please read DHT: Friend or Enemy of Men?

-Prolactin is secreted by the pituitary gland to induce milk production.
-It also has many other functions on immune response, myelin coating on nerves, heart muscle protection, and enhances LH receptors on testicular Leydig cells so that testosterone can be produced.
+The pituitary gland secretes prolactin to stimulate milk production.
+It also has many other functions, including immune response, myelin coating on nerves, heart muscle protection, and enhancing LH receptors on testicular Leydig cells so that testosterone can be produced.

 Prolactin levels peak during REM sleep, and in the early morning.
 Levels can rise after exercise, meals, sexual intercourse, minor surgical procedures, or following epileptic seizures.

-High prolactin can decrease testosterone and cause sexual dysfunction.
+High prolactin levels can decrease testosterone and cause sexual dysfunction.
 Higher levels of prolactin have been associated with tumors involving the lungs, the pituitary gland, and the kidneys.
-Prolactin is sometimes used by doctors to evaluate sexual dysfunction of unknown cause in both men and women.
+Doctors occasionally use prolactin to assess sexual dysfunction in both men and women with an unknown cause.

 Drugs, supplements and certain diseases like pituitary adenomas may disrupt normal prolactin blood levels.
 These include hypothyroidism, antiepileptics, antidepressants, estrogen, opiates, diuretics, certain growth hormone releasing peptides and arginine.
 More on the role of prolactin in men.